ng-primitives/ng-primitives/apps/documentation/src/app/pages/getting-started/introduction.md

 | ------------------ | ------- |
 | 0.x                | 18.0.x  |

+## Community

+If you would like to stay up-to-date with the latest news and updates, or have any questions, feedback, or suggestions, we invite you to join our community on [Discord](https://discord.gg/NTdjc5r3gC).

 ## Acknowledgements

 Angular Primitives would not have been possible without inspiration from many of the great libraries that came before it.